robinsonfdossantos/Fishing-Fanatics/README.md

 After sign in, users are presented with a page containing the 4 seasons and they can click on any season to make a post relating to the season they went fishing.
 Users will also see previous posts from other users.
 To make a post, the user will be required to complete a form and then also select the specie of fish caught from a drop-down list of fish species.
 The user can also add a new specie of fish to the existing species if the fish they caught is not already there.

-The project was developed employing the *Model-View-Controller (MVC)* methodology depicting Separation of Concerns.
-It incorporated several code libraries including but not limited to the following: `sequelize`, `mysql2`, `express.handlebars`, `express.js`, `node.js` e.t.c.
 ```

 ## Table of Contents